Ghosts (Mayday Parade song): Music video

-The music video for "Ghosts" premiered via Entertainment Tonight on November 15, 2013 and was directed by Brant Kantor.
+The music video for "Ghosts" was announced on November 10, 2013, where it was scheduled to premiere via Entertainment Tonight on November 15.
+It was directed by Brant Kantor.
 The video showcases the band performing in and exploring a haunted hotel.
 Yahoo!
 Movies described the video as a "pop-punk video with great production value and innovative concepts."
 The video is filled with elements of horror, fantasy and melodrama.